No, you shouldn't request the 'right' teacher or class for your kid

 It was entitled “Stop doing these 4 things for your kids…and enjoy a smoother school year.”

-Tip #3 is causing outrage among some parents, with some commenters deeming it “terrible advice.”
+Tip #3 caused outrage among parents, with some commenters deeming it “terrible advice.”

 What was it?